@tokenring-ai/chrome

 });

-// The screenshot is returned as base64 encoded PNG
+// The screenshot is returned in attachments

 import fs from 'fs';

-fs.writeFileSync('screenshot.png', screenshot.data, 'base64');
+fs.writeFileSync('screenshot.png', result.attachments[0].body, 'base64');

-Custom Puppeteer Script Execution
+Tool Usage - Run Custom Puppeteer Script

 const result = await agent.callTool("chrome_runPuppeteerScript", {